 You can quickly become a horse racing expert by learning about the history of the first recorded horse race, organised horse racing, modern horse racing, technological advances, and horse race betting.

-If you want to visit the ultra-modern Kranji Race Track, Singapore may be the only major horse racing centre in the world where punters and enthusiasts can expect to be picked up from and dropped back off at their hotels!
-A group of no more than two people can have their own tour!
-However, the Singapore Turf Club has a strict dress code: no jeans, t-shirts, shorts, or slippers, and even corduroys are not permitted!
+If you want to visit the ultra-modern Kranji Race Track, Singapore may be the only significant horse racing centre in an environment where participants and enthusiasts may anticipate being picked up and dropped off at their hotels!
+The maximum size of a tour group is two people.
+Nevertheless, the Singapore Turf Club has a strict dress code: no shorts, jeans, shorts, or slippers, as well as corduroys are not permitted!

 Singapore Race Card

 A race card is a hardcopy card used throughout horse racing that contains data about races, most notably the horses competing in each race.
 Racecards are frequently distributed in newspapers.
 Also known as a racebook, which is a small booklet distributed at a race meeting.